 Nikolai Vitti (’00, MAEd ’01) is in a hurry.
 He’s on a mission to transform one of the largest school districts in the country.
-It’s an unlikely quest for someone who struggled mightily in school growing up in Detroit and leaving Wake Forest after his first year.
+It’s an unlikely quest for someone who struggled mightily in school growing up in Detroit and who left Wake Forest after a year.

 But eventually he returned to Wake Forest, completing undergraduate and graduate studies.
 Since then, he’s been on the education fast track to Harvard, New York, Miami and now Jacksonville, Fla.
 He was just shy of 35 years old when he was named the top education leader in Jacksonville last fall.
 He became superintendent of the Duval County Public Schools — the sixth largest school district in Florida and the 22nd largest district in the country — and moved with lightning speed on his vision to put teachers and students first.
 He moved aggressively to shift money and employees from the central administrative office to the schools, hire art and music teachers, reduce student testing, increase teacher training, and expand summer and pre-kindergarten programs.